-Orange Beach, Alabama, known for its white sand beaches and outdoor activities, is where Long & Long Attorneys at Law call home.
+Orange Beach, Alabama, known for its white sand beaches and outdoor activities, is where The Long Brothers call home.
 We are the only law firm with an office in Orange Beach that exclusively practices personal injury law.
 We have attorneys who are licensed in Alabama and Florida.
 Our law office is located at 27075 Marina Road, close to the Orange Beach Marina.

 If you or a loved one sustained injuries due to the negligent actions of another individual, you may be eligible to recover compensation.
 To learn more about your legal options and if you qualify for compensation, it’s imperative to speak with a personal injury lawyer.
 Our team has helped numerous residents move forward after an accident that wasn’t their fault.